San Marino: Religion

 San Marino is a predominantly Catholic state, though Catholicism is not an established religion.
-Over 48.4% of the population profess the Catholic faith, and approximately half of those regularly attend church.
+97.2% of the population professed the Catholic faith in 2011, and approximately half of those regularly attend church.
 There is no episcopal see in San Marino, although its name is part of the present diocesan title.
 Historically, the various parishes in San Marino were divided between two Italian dioceses, mostly in the Diocese of Montefeltro, and partly in the Diocese of Rimini.
 In 1977, the border between Montefeltro and Rimini was readjusted so that all of San Marino fell within the diocese of Montefeltro.
 The bishop of Montefeltro-San Marino resides in Pennabilli, in Italy's province of Pesaro e Urbino.
-The country's high Roman Catholic majority can mainly be brought back to the country's founding, where Saint Marinus set up the first fortress to protect Christians from Roman persecution.
-The small state's culture has primarily remained Catholic ever since.
+The country's high Catholic majority can mainly be traced back to the country's founding, when Saint Marinus set up the first fortress to protect Christians from Roman persecution.

+The small state's culture has primarily remained Catholic.
 There is a provision under the income tax rules that taxpayers have the right to request the allocation of 0.3% of their income tax to the Catholic Church or to charities.
 The Diocese of San Marino-Montefeltro was until 1977 the historic diocese of Montefeltro.
 It is a suffragan of the metropolitan Archdiocese of Ravenna-Cervia.
 The diocese includes all the parishes of San Marino.
 The earliest mention of Montefeltro, as Mona Feretri, is in the diplomas by which Charlemagne confirmed the donation of Pepin.
 The first known bishop of Montefeltro was Agatho (826), whose residence was at San Leo.
 Under Bishop Flaminios Dondi (1724) the see was again transferred to San Leo, but later it returned to Pennabilli.
 The historic diocese was a suffragan of the archdiocese of Urbino.
 Since 1988, there is formally an apostolic nunciature to the republic, but it is vested in the nuncio to Italy.

 Other faiths include the Waldensian Church and Jehovah's Witnesses.

 There has been a Jewish presence in San Marino for at least 600 years.
 The first mention of Jews in San Marino dates to the late 14th century, in official documents recording the business transactions of Jews.
 There are many documents throughout the 15th to 17th centuries describing Jewish dealings and verifying the presence of a Jewish community in San Marino.
 Jews were permitted official protection by the government.
 During World War II, San Marino provided a haven for more than 100,000 Jews and other Italians (approximately 10 times the Sammarinese population at the time) from Nazi persecution.
 As of 2012, few Jews remain.
-In 2019, a building was inaugurated as the 'Chapel of three religions', the first-ever building of its kind devoted to interfaith dialogue.
+In 2019, the sculpture Dialogue by Michele Chiaruzzi was inaugurated at Saint Anne Chapel, the first monument of its kind devoted to interfaith dialogue.
+San Marino also holds the first Shinto shrine built in Europe approved by the Association of Shinto Shrines, that being the San Marino Jinja.